 The government is promoting two species of hito, the native hito (Clarias macrocephalus) and the African hito (Clarias gariepinus) or the African sharptooth catfish, with the latter being the priority.

 The African sharptooth catfish was introduced all over the world in the early 1980s for aquaculture purposes and the Philippines has already enough source of fingerlings for small-scale farming.
 You can find these fingerlings online through Facebook Groups.
 There are also enough videos on YouTube on how to properly grow this high-yield fish crop.
 They are much larger than our native catfish, grow faster, and have higher commercial value.
 They can even be grown on plastic drum tanks.

-If you have a 10-square-meter concrete tank, you can raise up to 1,000 African hito fingerlings.
+If you have a 10-square-meter concrete tank, you can raise up to 1,000 African Hito fingerlings.
 You can put 75 to 100 fingerlings per square meter of space and feed them 90% protein.
-These type of concrete tank catfish farming can be done in your backyard.
+This type of concrete tank catfish farming can be done in your backyard.

 Pond Preparation for African Hito

 The size of the pond depends on your available space and resources that include initial capital but we suggest you start small especially if it is your first time.
 You can dig a minimum size of 10 square meters surface area with a depth of 1.5 meters.